BlairLeduc/SimpleForth/README.md

-# LeducForth
+# SimpleForth

-This project is a FORTH Compiler for the Raspberry Pi Pico 2 W (RP2350).
+This project is a Forth Compiler for the Raspberry Pi Pico 2 W (RP2350).

-This is a simple FORTH compiler for the Raspberry Pi Pico 2 W or the Pimoroni Pico Plus 2 W.
+This is a simple Forth compiler for the Raspberry Pi Pico 2 W or the Pimoroni Pico Plus 2 W.
-It is strongly based on the Jones FORTH by Richard W.M.
+It is strongly based on the Jones Forth by Richard W.M.
 Jones, which can be found:

 > http://annexia.org/forth